govdata/APyMongo/README.md

 Documentation
 =============

 Currently, there is no separate documentation for this project.
-However,
+That is by design, as APyMongo's API is essentially identical to pymongo's except for the
-APyMongo's API is essentially identical to pymongo's except for the following:
+following:

 - Every pymongo method that actually hits the database for a response now has a *callback* argument, a single-argument executable to which tornado will